zephyrproject-rtos/zephyr/doc/getting_started/index.rst

    You should see ``West bootstrapper version: v0.5.0`` (or higher).

-Clone the Zephyr source code repositories from GitHub using the ``west`` tool:
+Next, clone the Zephyr source code repositories from GitHub using the ``west`` tool you just installed:

 .. code-block:: console